Ajatt-Tools/Japanese/README.md

 By default, the "bulk-add" feature will not overwrite the `VocabPitchPattern` field if its already filled, but you can change this by setting `regenerate_readings` to `True` in the config.

+If the add-on can't find any pitch accent data for the word spelled in kanji, it tries searching using the kana reading of the word.
+This behavior can be toggled off in settings.

+If the add-on detects furigana reading in the source field, it will add pitch accents for the specified reading and skip other readings if they're present in the pitch accent database.

 ## Pitch accent, what is that?

 For more information on the Japanese pitch accent,